souzavz460-cmyk/sszz/README.md

         end
         if Settings.AntiVoid and LocalPlayer.Character then
             local root = getRoot(LocalPlayer)
-            if root and root.Position.Y < -200 then
+            if root and root.Position.Y < -200 then root.CFrame = CFrame.new(0,20,0) end
-                root.CFrame = CFrame.new(0, 20, 0)
         end
     end
-    end
 end)

--- Click TP
 UserInputService.InputBegan:Connect(function(input, gameProcessed)
     if gameProcessed then return end
     if input.UserInputType == Enum.UserInputType.MouseButton1 and Settings.ClickTP then